Starting YOGA classes …. at the Hot N Cool YOGA Club is fast & easy.

 - Your First Class – It’s best not to over-exert your body too soon; schedule your first class for a time when your body is rested and you have lots of time to enjoy the experience.

 - Hydrate – This is one of the most important things to remember.
 Although you may be bringing water to class, keep in mind that it can take a few minutes for your body to absorb any water that you may consume.
-As such, it’s best to come to class hydrated, so you’re ready to sweat!
+As such, it’s best to come to class hydrated.
 As well, it’s best to drink pure water, rather than soda or coffee; drinking an impure beverage will cause your body to use up water, rather than increase its supply.